SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 :::info

-**Please note the following:**
+**Additional information :**
 * **The Orphaned Workspaces policy vulnerability is detected when there are 0 active owners assigned to a workspace.**
   * If 1 owner is assigned to a workspace when resolving the Orphaned Workspaces vulnerability, Syskit Point will detect the [Minimum Number of Owners policy](../../point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md) vulnerability, as the default requirement is to have at least 2 owners per workspace.

 * **Nested group members are counted** when resolving a policy.
   * If the required number of members, including those within nested groups, has not been added or removed, the Resolve button remains disabled until that condition is met.

-* **Site Owners are determined by the SharePoint Owners group.**
+* **For SharePoint sites, site Owners are determined by the SharePoint Owners group.**
   * Only users in the SharePoint Owners group are considered Site Owners and can resolve tasks. **Site Admins cannot resolve tasks** and are not considered Site Owners.
 :::